AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 };
 ```

-The first half of the function is about loading the account that will send the KSM and initializing the API.
+The first half of the function is about loading the account that will send the KSM and initialize the API.
 The real magic happens in the latter half of the function.

 ```js
     // the target parachain connected to the current relaychain